Fees and charges under the RTI Act

 The RTI Act requires the application fee to be refunded in only two circumstances:

-- Where an application is moved from the RTI Act to the IP Act because it is limited to documents containing the applicant’s personal information.12
+• where an application fee was paid but the application is limited to documents containing the applicant’s personal information.8

 Processing charges